AndypSheridan/battleships-1977/README.md

 <br>

 * 🐞 - The game was printing too much text for the size of the terminal so the screen was overloaded with information.
-* ⚒️ - There is a lot of information to deliver to the user and it all diplayed at once which could be overwhelming.
+* ⚒️ - There is a lot of information to deliver to the user and it all displayed at once which could be overwhelming.
 * ✅ - Imported the os and time libraries so I could clear the terminal before delivering the next stage of the game, time was used to slow down printing to the terminal and also simulate computer thinking.